 Thin Crust Pizza Dough(ContainsWheat)

-Adjust rack to middle position and preheat oven to 425 degrees (middle and bottom racks for 4 servings).
-Wash and dry produce.
-Halve, core, and thinly slice bell pepper into strips.
+• Adjust rack to middle position (middle and bottom racks for 4 servings) and preheat oven to 425 degrees.
+Wash and dry produce. • Halve, core, and thinly slice bell pepper into strips.
 Peel and mince or grate garlic.

-Heat a drizzle of oil in a large pan over medium-high heat.
-Add bell pepper; cook, stirring occasionally, until soft and tender, 4-6 minutes.
-While pepper cooks, remove sausage* from casing; discard casing.
-TIP: Use kitchen shears or a sharp knife to cut a lengthwise slit in the casing; this move makes it easy to peel it away!
-Add sausage to pan with pepper; cook, breaking up meat into pieces, until browned and cooked through, 4-6 minutes.
-Carefully remove any excess grease from pan.
+• Heat a drizzle of oil in a large pan over medium-high heat.
+Add bell pepper; cook, stirring occasionally, until tender, 4-6 minutes. • While pepper cooks, remove sausage* from casing; discard casing.
+TIP: Use kitchen shears or a sharp knife to cut a lengthwise slit in the casing; this move makes it easy to peel it away! • Add sausage to pan with bell pepper; cook, breaking up meat into pieces, until browned and cooked through, 4-6 minutes.
+Carefully drain any excess grease from pan.

-To pan with sausage mixture, stir in cream cheese, 1 tsp Tuscan Heat Spice (2 tsp for 4 servings; you’ll use more in the next step), and ¼ cup water (½ cup for 4).
-Cook, stirring, until most of the water has evaporated, 1-3 minutes more.
-Season with salt and pepper.
-Remove from heat.
+• Stir cream cheese, 1 tsp Tuscan Heat Spice (2 tsp for 4 servings; you’ll use more in the next step), and 1⁄4 cup water (1⁄2 cup for 4) into pan with sausage mixture.
+Cook, stirring, until most of the water has evaporated, 1-3 minutes.
+Season with salt and pepper. • Remove from heat.

-Place garlic, 1 TBSP butter (2 TBSP for 4), and ½ tsp Tuscan Heat Spice (1 tsp for 4 servings) in a medium, microwave-safe bowl.
-Microwave for 30 seconds until melted; stir until fully incorporated.
-Unroll pizza dough; separate sheets at dotted line.
+• Place garlic, 1 TBSP butter (2 TBSP for 4 servings), and 1⁄2 tsp Tuscan Heat Spice (1 tsp for 4) in a medium, microwave-safe bowl.
+Microwave until butter has melted, 30 seconds; stir to combine. • Unroll pizza dough; separate sheets at dotted line.
 (TIP: Use a knife to separate cleanly.)
-Place on a lightly oiled baking sheet (2 sheets for 4); gently stretch each dough sheet into a 6-by-8-inch rectangle.
+Place on a lightly oiled baking sheet (2 baking sheets for 4); gently stretch each dough sheet into a 6-by-8-inch rectangle.

-Evenly sprinkle dough with mozzarella cheese, leaving a ½-inch space around edges.
-Top cheese with sausage and pepper mixture.
-Gently roll up each dough rectangle, starting with one of the short sides, to form a log.
-Arrange logs seam sides down on sheet; pinch ends closed and tuck under each log.
+• Evenly sprinkle pizza dough with mozzarella, leaving a 1⁄2-inch space around edges.
+Top cheese with sausage and pepper mixture. • Gently roll up each dough rectangle, starting with one of the short sides, to form a log.
+Arrange stromboli logs, seam sides down, on baking sheet; pinch ends closed and tuck under each log.

-With a small sharp knife, gently cut 3 small diagonal slits along the top of each log.
-Brush stromboli with garlic herb butter and season with salt and pepper.
-Bake until golden brown and crisp, 14-16 minutes (for 4 servings, bake on middle and bottom racks, swapping rack positions halfway through).
+• With a small sharp knife, gently cut three small, shallow diagonal slits along the top of each stromboli log. • Brush stromboli with garlic herb butter and season with salt and pepper. • Bake on middle rack until golden brown and crisp, 14-16 minutes (for 4 servings, bake on middle and bottom racks, swapping rack positions halfway through).

-Wash out bowl used for butter.
+• Wash out bowl used for butter.
 When stromboli have 2 minutes left, place marinara sauce in bowl.
-Cover tightly with plastic wrap and microwave until warm, 30-45 seconds.
-Transfer stromboli to a cutting board and slice crosswise into quarters.
-Divide between plates.
+Cover tightly with plastic wrap and microwave until warmed through, 30-45 seconds. • Transfer stromboli to a cutting board; slice crosswise into quarters. • Divide between plates.
 Serve with warm marinara on the side for dipping.